airbytehq/airbyte/docs/integrations/sources/mongodb-v2.md

 ## Quick Start

+This section provides information about configuring the MongoDB V2 source connector.
+If you are upgrading from a previous version of the MongoDB V2 source connector, please refer to the [upgrade](#upgrade-from-previous-version) instructions in this document.

+### New Installation/New Source Connector Configuration

-Here is an outline of the minimum required steps to configure a MongoDB connector:
+Here is an outline of the minimum required steps to configure a new MongoDB V2 source connector:

 1. Create or discover the configuration of a [MongoDB replica set](https://www.mongodb.com/docs/manual/replication/), either hosted in [MongoDB Atlas](https://www.mongodb.com/atlas/database) or self-hosted.
 2. Create a new MongoDB source in the Airbyte UI
 3. (Airbyte Cloud Only) Allow inbound traffic from Airbyte IPs